 Her diagnosis is not uncommon.

-According to the Centers for Disease Control and Prevention (CDC), tobacco smoke is a key factor among the 15 million people in the United States who’ve been diagnosed with COPD.
+According to the Centers for Disease Control and Prevention (CDC), tobacco smoke is a

 The documentary’s producers also note that 20 to 30 percent of smokers eventually develop COPD.

 Savord tries to stay active to keep up her endurance.
 One of her activities is her visits to the grocery store where she pushes her shopping cart.